-Photos with Uncle Paul who stopped through Miami on business.
-It was nice to be able to catch up with Paul, hear stories about his work, Carrie and the kids and most of all to see him so relaxed!
-We went to a great Cuban place for dinner and stole some Biscayne Bay harbor cruises together.
+(photos) Uncle Paul stopped through Miami on business.
+It was nice to be able to catch up, hear stories about his work, Carrie and the kids and most of all to see him so relaxed!
+We ate Cuban and cruised Biscayne Bay.

-School has been very interesting this month.
+School has been interesting this month.
 We loved our art and art history focus in Newport and as we returned to life on the boat we moved forward with science, our mini-biographies, state presentations and math, math, math.
-We went to the Miami Museum of Science, Alligator Alley, the Ford and Edison Museums in Ft.
-Myers and even took in some Boston Red Sox Spring Training (field trip!).
+During this month, we went to the Miami Museum of Science, Alligator Alley, the Ford and Edison Museums in Ft.
+Myers and even took in some Boston Red Sox Spring Training.

 This past month the kids and I read Madeleine L’Engle’s Wrinkle in Time.
-Which we LOVED!!!
+Which we LOVED!
 There has been a familiar thread in much of our reading, which has included inside vs. outloud communication and how characters and people relate to one another.
-In WiT, the “aliens” often communicated with feelings, mood and actions and not just voices.
+In the Wrinkle in Time, the “aliens” often communicated with feelings, mood and actions and not just voices.
 This opened many discussions to the ability to see with our hearts, mind and soul as opposed to just with our eyes.
-We deeply loved this story of adventure and outerspace tesser-travel, and found interesting ways to apply it to our own journeys.
+We deeply loved this story of adventure and outer-space tesser-travel, and found interesting ways to apply it to our own journeys.

 Presentations on the Scientific Method.